habibcilmd-cardiologist/dr-cil/content/en/services/atherectomy/index.md

       answer: "Usually 1-2 days hospital stay is sufficient."
 ---

 Atherectomy is mechanical removal of atherosclerotic plaque from inside the vessel.
 It is used especially in calcified lesions and situations where stent placement is difficult.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in atherectomy procedures.

 ## What is Atherectomy?